 Do you ever wonder when babies start giggling?
 Do you have a little one and maybe, he or she hasn’t laughed or giggled yet?
 Well, you’ll be glad to know that babies start giggling at different ages.
 I remember my little sister started to giggle at a few days old but my mom said it wasn’t giggling; it was gas, so there you go!

-I requested of my family stories of when their babies started to giggle.
+I asked my family for stories of when their babies started to giggle.
 It surprised me to know that the first giggle was on the same level of the first smile, the first goo-goo, the first da-da or ma-ma and was remembered almost as clearly as the first step or the first potty success.

 Babies start giggling at the weirdest things